Information for Incoming Freshmen AND Current Students Thinking of Declaring a CSAM Major

 - Be sure to review the required collateral coursework for the major.

-- Not only do CSAM majors have many credits to complete for their majors, but it is also advantageous to begin taking needed courses as soon as possible to make sure the major is a good fit.
-It is much easier to get started in a CSAM major and move into another major if desired, than the other way around!
+- Not only do CSAM majors have many credits to complete, it’s also advantageous to begin taking needed courses as soon as possible to make sure the major is a good fit.
+It is much easier to switch from a CSAM major into another major if desired, rather than the other way around!

 Please click on the links below for specific information for your intended major: